14islands/14islands-com-v2/app/blog/_posts/2017-01-5-our-year-in-review-2016.md

 ## Adventures

 Marco visited an old friend who lives in Australia.
-In this trip he also had the chance to give talks and visit one of our good clients, [Montgomery, in Sydney](http://www.montinvest.com/).
+In this trip he also had the chance to give talks and meet one of our good clients, [Montgomery, in Sydney](http://www.montinvest.com/).

 {% include post-image.html alt="Marco and Sacha in Melbourne, Australia" caption="true" src="/images/blog/2016-12-year-in-review/marco-sacha-australia-16_10.jpg" margin="both" ratio="16_10" %}